vlutton/encore-ui/docs/ui-setup.md

 In order to promote consistency between components, and make it easier to create them, we use Grunt to provide scaffolding for new components.

-In order to take advantage of the scaffolding, you need to install grunt-init  globally.
+In order to take advantage of the scaffolding, you need to install grunt-init globally:

 `npm install -g grunt-init`